 - U.S. Pat.
 Pend.

 The notice you use must be accurate.
-Don't use U.S. and abroad if you've only applied in the U.S. Place the noticed in a visible spot on your product, website, and other materials.
+Don't use U.S. abroad if you've only applied in the U.S. Place the notice in a visible spot on your product, website, and other materials.

-It's illegal to use the patent pending label on your product or promotional assets if you haven't applied for a patent or you've received your patent.
-The label only applies for the time when you're waiting for the USPTO to approve or deny your application.
-The fine is $500 for each time you falsely using the patent pending status.
+It's illegal to use the patent pending label on your product or promotional assets if you haven't applied for a patent or you've already received your patent.
+The label only applies when you're waiting for the USPTO to approve or deny your application.
+The fine is $500 for each time you falsely using the patent pending designation.

 When to avoid using patent pending in marketing:

 - You've hired an attorney to do your application.